 President and CEO

-Reynolds Mastin works on behalf of our members to ensure the continued success of Canada’s independent production sector and a vibrant future for Canadian content.
-Reynolds leads the execution of the CMPA’s strategic priorities and oversees the organization’s operations in its Ottawa, Toronto and Vancouver offices.
+Reynolds Mastin works on behalf of CMPA members to ensure the continued success of Canada’s independent production sector and a vibrant future for Canadian content.
+Reynolds leads the execution of the CMPA’s strategic priorities in its Ottawa, Toronto and Vancouver offices.
 Central to his role is the development of relationships with key stakeholders who are vital to the Canadian production industry.
-These include all levels of government, the Canadian Radio-television and Telecommunications Commission (CRTC), broadcasters, over-the-top services, distributors, exhibitors, industry unions and guilds, the Hollywood studios, and other production associations from both Canada and around the world.
+These include all levels of government, the Canadian Radio-television and Telecommunications Commission (CRTC), broadcasters, distributors, exhibitors, industry unions and guilds, the Hollywood studios and streamers, and other production associations from both Canada and around the world.

 Reynolds completed his Common Law (LLB) and Civil Law (LLL) Degrees at McGill University, with an exchange semester spent at the University of Arizona in Tucson.
 He has an Honours BA in International Relations from the University of Toronto, and his Baccalauréat en éducation from the University of Ottawa.